3D Models

 animateMove main inputs are 'location', 'animation duration', 'animation pause', and 'callback' function when the animation is done.

 The 'location' is a location in 3D space that will influence the model's next position.
-The ‘duration’ parameter is the duration of the movement.

 The ‘pause’ parameter is the time the model will pause before it starts the animation.